camunda/camunda-docs-manual/content/installation/full/jboss/pre-packaged.md

 # Accessing the H2 console

-In JBoss / Wildfly you can easily access the H2 console to inspect your local H2 database (used in demo/evaluation scenarios):
+In JBoss/Wildfly you can easily access the H2 console to inspect your local H2 database (used in demo/evaluation scenarios):

 1. Go to http://localhost:8080/h2/h2
 2. Login with the following data: